tideland/go-actor/README.md

 ## Description

-**Tideland Go Actor** is a powerful implementation of the Actor model pattern for Go applications.
-It simplifies concurrent programming by providing a safe and efficient way to handle shared state without explicit locking mechanisms.
-Instead of dealing with mutexes and channels directly, you can focus on your business logic while the actor system ensures thread-safe execution.
+**Tideland Go Actor** provides a robust implementation of the Actor model pattern for Go applications.
+The package ensures thread-safe operations by executing all actions sequentially in a dedicated background goroutine.
+This approach eliminates the need for explicit locking mechanisms while providing a clean and intuitive API for concurrent programming.

 ### Key Features

-- **Sequential Execution**: All actions run in a dedicated goroutine, eliminating race conditions
+- **Sequential Execution**: All actions run in a dedicated goroutine
 - **Flexible Operation Modes**: Support for both synchronous and asynchronous operations
 - **Built-in Error Handling**: Automatic panic recovery with customizable recovery logic
 - **Context Support**: Timeout and cancellation support via Go contexts
-- **Periodic Tasks**: Easy setup of recurring actions with configurable intervals
+- **Periodic Tasks**: Easy setup of recurring actions
 - **Graceful Shutdown**: Clean termination with optional finalizer functions
 - **Queue Management**: Configurable action queue capacity
-- **Zero Dependencies**: Pure Go implementation with no external dependencies
+- **Zero Dependencies**: Pure Go implementation

 ## Installation